Best Vegetables for Smoothies

 Beets are a great addition to smoothies because they are naturally sweet.
 Therefore, you can make a healthy, sweet-tasting smoothie that is low in sugar!

 While avocados are technically a fruit, I thought they should be included as they don’t typically come to mind when making smoothies.
 However, this unique ingredient has numerous health benefits.
-Also, the silky texture of avocados makes for a rich, buttery addition to your beverage.
+Also, if you like creamier smoothies, avocados are excellent emulsifiers and make for a rich, buttery addition to your beverage.
+Speaking of which, if you haven’t already, be sure to check out our post on how to maximize the creamy, thickness of your smoothies.

 Avocados are a great source of fiber and monounsaturated fats.
 The Food and Nutrition Board Institute of Medicine, women recommends women should be consuming a minimum of 21 grams of fiber daily.
 One avocado offers two-thirds of the daily requirement.